 I hope I don’t upset any Irish Soda Bread purists with my savory version.
 I accept the fact that traditionally soda bread is plain but come on!
 Cheddar cheese and rosemary, my friends!

-This was the first time trying savory Irish soda bread.
-Usually I’ll make soda bread with raisins or cranberries, even chocolate.
-While these sweet versions are damn tasty, they don’t exactly pair up well with a hunk of corned beef and some cabbage.
-I used some Seriously Sharp Cheddar from Cabot for this and it completely lives up to its name.
-The cheese and rosemary become speckled through the dough and the smell when baking is just outrageous.
+This was my first time trying savory Irish soda bread.
+Usually I’ll make soda bread with raisins or cranberries and even chocolate.
+While these sweet versions are super tasty, they don’t exactly pair up well with something as awesome as this corned beef and cabbage.

-I must put my foot down on one thing though guys: make sure to serve it on the warm side with some golden yellow butter.
+I must put my foot down on one thing though guys, make sure to serve it on the warm side with some real butter.
 Once you’ve spread the butter on the bread, try sprinkling some extra sea salt on top!
 I could eat the whole loaf just like this, never mind with corned beef.

 More amazing Irish Soda Bread recipes!!